 One of the best things about yoga training is that it is adaptable to fit people of all ages and physical abilities.
 Seniors can benefit from asana practice just as much or more than younger folks.
 As seniors age, staying active becomes an important part of staying healthy.

-Which yogic programs are best for seniors?
+Which Yoga programs for seniors are the best fit?
 The type of yoga class you choose should be based on your current level of physical activity and experience.
 If you have not been exercising or are recovering from an injury, it is essential that you choose a yoga school with a strong emphasis on student safety.
 If you have been exercising regularly and want to experience the benefits of yogic methods, you may try a more moderate class.
 Regardless of which class you choose, it is important to inform the teacher of any injuries or health concerns you have before the class begins.

 Here is an overview of the most popular types of yoga for seniors.